-Non-radiopaque urinary bladder stones can be detected by cystography by causing a filling defect of the contrast media [fig. cystography with bladder stones].
+Non-radiopaque urinary bladder stones can be detected by cystography, causing a filling defect of the contrast media [fig. cystography with bladder stones].

-Cystoscopy is a reliable method in the diagnosis of bladder stones and is also necessary for treatment planning of the underlying disease (prostate size? urethral stricture? bladder diverticula?).
+Cystoscopy is used for diagnosing bladder stones and is also necessary for treatment planning of the underlying disease (prostate size? urethral stricture? bladder diverticula?).

 Treatment of Urinary Bladder Stones

-The majority of bladder stones can be treated endoscopically.
-Treatment options are influenced by the anatomy, etiology, concomitant diseases and stone size.
+The majority of bladder stones are treated endoscopically.
+The anatomy, etiology, concomitant diseases, and stone size affect treatment options.

 Extracorporeal Shock Wave Lithotripsy (ESWL):

 ESWL of bladder stones is a treatment option for children or patients with a high risk for anesthesia.
-Without treatment of the underlying cause, there is a high risk of recurrence.
+Without treatment of the underlying cause, there is an increased risk of recurrence.